EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of Underwater ROVs: EgoExo++: Problem Formulation

-While the SLAM system constructs a map of the surrounding, the proposed algorithm simultaneously renders the 3D ROV model on the same spatial context.
-As illustrated in Fig.~\ref{fig:models}(b), the ROV points $\mathbf{P}$ are transformed to the current camera location and projected based on the relative pose information ${}^{w}_{i}\mathbf{T}$ as follows:
+While the SLAM system constructs a sparse map of the surroundings, the proposed algorithm simultaneously renders the 3D ROV point cloud (or mesh for EgoExo++) on the same spatial context.
+The ROV points $\mathbf{P}_{rov}$ are transformed to the current camera location and projected based on the relative pose information ${}^{w}_{i}\mathbf{T}$ as follows:

-Here, $\lambda_{2}$ is the scaling factor for the ROV model.
+Here, $\lambda_{3}$ is the scaling factor for the ROV model.
 Note that our mapping and projection method is up to scale, like all monocular SLAM-based systems~\cite{kazerouni2022survey,macario2022comprehensive}.
 While the scale can be resolved with additional sensor fusion, the augmented visuals of Eq.~\ref{eq3} are sufficient for teleoperation.